|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Condensed milk is a popular ingredient in South American frozen drinks, but if you prefer less sweetness, you can use regular milk (and/or coconut milk), and add sugar to taste.
-This drink is especially smooth and creamy if you make it with an industrial strength blender, such as a Vitamix.
-If you are feeling especially ambitious, start with fresh coconuts and blend the coconut meat and the coconut milk together, adding regular milk and sugar to taste.
-Learn how to open a coconut and make coconut milk.
+Condensed milk is a popular ingredient in many South American frozen drinks, but if you prefer less sweetness, you can replace it with regular milk (or coconut milk) and add sugar to taste.
+Likewise, you can skip the dairy ingredients and use plant-based beverages to replace the milk, such as coconut, oat, rice, or almond milk.
+This drink is especially smooth and creamy if you make it with an industrial high-speed blender, such as a Vitamix, but any other good quality blender will make a tasty smoothie.

 - 1 cup milk